3/11/2025

 speaker

-Yeah, Matt, nice to hear you again and good talking.
+Yeah, Matt, nice to hear you again, and good talking.
 So let me take that for a second.
-I can turn it over to Doug, isn't it, as well.
-So we're still seeing continued growth across our customer base, both on the research side as well as the technical side.
-As we saw throughout 24, we saw increased PA usage as well, which is a very good sign that we talked about.
-We see that market recovery.
-And really a lot of answers to the fact that we continue to believe the operational changes that we've made, the execution that we believe we can continue to make throughout the year should give us a year over year growth that we had in 24 versus 23 as well.
+I can turn to Doug as well.
+So we're still seeing continued growth, you know, across our customer base, both on the research side as well as the clinical side.
+You know, as we saw throughout 24, we saw increased PA usage as well, which is a very good sign that we talked about when we see that market recovery.
+And really a lot of it has to do with the fact that we continue to believe the operational changes that we've made, the execution that we believe we can continue to make throughout the year should give us a year-over-year growth that we had in 24 versus 23 as well.
 So really it's across the board, Matt.
 It's not any one particular area.
 It's just a great execution of the commercial team, scientific team, and organization as a whole to understand where the market's going and really have those precise call points that we were able to take on in 24 and continue that in 25.
 Doug, anything else to add there?

 speaker